 Paul Kovacs, Research Consultant, Insurance Institute of Canada

-INDUSTRY CEO PANEL
+INDUSTRY LEADER PANEL

 Karen Barkley, President, Markel Canada Limited